 Human gestation lasts an average of 266 days (38 weeks, 9 months) and is divided into 3-month intervals called trimesters.

-2nd trimester (2nd 3 months: week 13 – 24) — The fetal development begins organs complete most of their development.
+2nd trimester (2nd 3 months: Week 13 – 24) — The foetal development starts and most of the organs get developed.

-3rd trimester (3rd 3 months: week 25 – birth) — Throughout this stage baby continues to grow and mature.
-At this stage, baby can stretch itself, kick and followed by other movements.
-During thirty weeks there is a huge development in baby’s sense organs, fingernails are visible, bones get hardening, formations of red blood cells (RBC) in the bone marrow and finally have shed all the lanugo.
+3rd trimester (3rd 3 months: Week 25 – birth) — In the third trimester, the baby continues to grow.
+The baby shows various movements like stretching, kicking, etc. During thirty weeks there is a huge development in baby’s sense organs, fingernails are visible, bones get hardened, formations of red blood cells (RBC) in the bone marrow and finally have shed all the lanugo.

 For more detailed information on Embryology, Embryogenesis, and Human Development, visit BYJU’S.